 N/A

-While there is no established minimum GPA requirement, applicants with GPAs below 2.8 are generally not considered competitive.
+While there is no established minimum GPA requirement, applicants with prerequisite or cumulative GPAs below 2.8 are generally not considered competitive.
+Please note that all course repeats will be factored into both the prerequisite and cumulative gpas.

 68